top of page

 2. Au Pair Germany Requirements

-In order to apply for an au pair visa for Germany, various requirements must be met.
-These have been set by the national legislator.
-There is also a " European Agreement on Au Pair Employment " adopted by the Council of Europe in 1969, which contains framework regulations on living and working conditions, language instruction, social security and the rights and obligations of the host family and the au pair.
-However, this agreement has not been confirmed by the Federal Republic of Germany and therefore has no legal status here.
-Nevertheless, the German authorities (embassies and immigration authorities) partly base their requirements for au pair visas in Germany on this agreement.
+To apply for an au pair visa for Germany, various requirements must be met.
+These were established by national law.
+There is also a " European Agreement on Au Pair Employment " adopted by the Council of Europe in 1969, which contains framework regulations on living and working conditions, language instruction, social security, and the rights and obligations of the host family and au pair.
+However, this agreement has not been confirmed by the Federal Republic of Germany and therefore does not have legal force here.
+Nevertheless, the German authorities (embassies and immigration authorities) partially base their requirements for au pair visas in Germany on this agreement.

-In order to obtain an Au Pair Visa, the following requirements must be met according to Section 12 of the Employment Ordinance :
+To obtain an au pair visa, the following requirements must be met according to Section 12 of the Employment Ordinance :

 • The au pair must be between 18 and 27 years old,

-• German is spoken in the family with child,
+• German is spoken in the family with a child,

 • the au pair has basic knowledge of the German language (A1),

-In addition to these requirements, there are also numerous formal regulations that must be complied with in order to employ an au pair.
+In addition to these requirements, numerous formal regulations must be observed for the employment of an au pair.
 These are described below.

 To apply for an au pair visa, numerous documents must be submitted to the Federal Employment Agency, the embassy and the immigration authorities .

-Which documents need to be submitted to apply for an au pair visa depends on the country in which the au pair visa for Germany is applied for.
-You can usually find the relevant information on the website of your country's embassy.
+Which documents must be submitted for an au pair visa application depends largely on the country in which the au pair visa for Germany is being applied for.
+You can usually find relevant information on the website of your country's embassy.

 For example, if you apply for a visa as an au pair for Germany in Georgia , the following documents must be submitted: